 The Bookshelf

 Every book on this list was earned, not assigned.
-Read in a cell, during a recovery, or at 2am between builds.
+Read in a confinement, during a recovery, or at 2am between builds.
 Theory proven under maximum pressure.

 1996 – 2004